bstriner/github-bot-close-inactive-issues/README.rst

     # path to custom logging configuration (optional)
     # logging-config: /home/user/logging.conf

-    # Do not warn or close issues opened by these users
+    # Do not warn or close issues opened by these users (optional)
-    #ignore-users:
+    # ignore-users:
     #   - username1
     #   - username2

 Scripts
 -------